teamdigitale/teamdigitale.governo.it/en/people/paolo-micozzi.md

 medium_user: paolo.micozzi
 linkedin_url: https://www.linkedin.com/in/paolomicozzi
 ref: paolo-micozzi
+parent_ref: team
 start_date: March 1, 2019
-period_provided: until September 15, 2019
+period_provided: until December 31, 2019
 annual_compensation: € 75.000
-approved_by_court: 8th april 2019
-parent_ref: team
+approved_by_court: The act of appointment is being registered at the Court of Auditors
 ---

 I am an electrical engineer specialised in telecommunications, driven by curiosity and a passion for new challenges and professional experiences.
 I am a project manager who believes authoritativeness is more important than authority.